How to design a garden for outdoor entertaining

 Shelter and shade

 Incorporating a pergola into your garden landscaping can elevate the style, functionality, and comfort of your outdoor space.
 A pergola offers a versatile structure that provides shade during sunny days, defines garden zones, and creates a focal point, all while blending beautifully with plantings.
-While a traditional pergola provides partial shade through its open-roof structure, our new Fortis pergolas have louvered roofs which can be angled to control sunlight.
+A traditional pergola provides partial shade through its open-roof structure, but can provide more shelter when plants grown up and over the structure.

-Gazebos, parasols and shade sails are stylish and easy to install and also offer sun and rain protection.
+Gazebos, wooden pergolas, parasols and shade sails are stylish and easy to install and also offer sun and rain protection.

 KDeck Garden